 What Does Xylanase Do?

 Xylanase breaks the bonds that hold hemicellulose fiber together.
-Humans are not able to produce this particular digestive enzyme despite the fact that all of us eat some plant-based foods that contains this type of fiber, even if it is just something like dough made from wheat.
+Humans are not able to produce this particular digestive enzyme despite the fact that all of us eat some plant-based foods that contain this type of fiber, even if it is just something like dough made from wheat.

 Researchers have discovered several types of naturally-present bacteria in the human intestine that produce xylanase.
 However, they concluded that these bacteria use what they produce, primarily to break down fiber and use it as a source of energy and secrete little into the intestines themselves.